One-shot acceleration of transient PDE solvers via online-learned preconditioners: Introduction

 Simulating the evolution of transient PDEs is one of the main tasks in scientific computing, with applications in inverse problems~\citep{isakov2017}, experimental and engineering design~\citep{borggaard1997pde,huan2024optimal}, and forecasting~\citep{kalnay2002atmospheric}.
 In many cases of interest the computational challenges involved often incur significant costs or preclude simulations of sufficient accuracy~\citep{verstappen1997dns,reynolds2006fully}.
 As a result, there has been significant interest in applying recent advances in deep learning to accelerating or even replacing classical solvers~\citep{han2018solving}.
 High-profile approaches include physics-informed neural networks~(PINNs), in which the solution is a neural network found by minimizing the residual~\citep{raissi2019physics}, and neural operators, in which an ML model is trained on data generated by classical solvers in order to simulate their behavior~\citep{li2021fno}.
 However, efforts in these directions continue to face optimization, sample complexity, and correctness issues, with recent meta-analyses finding underwhelming improvements relative to classical solvers~\citep{grossmann2024physics,mcgreivy2024weak}.

-We consider an alternative paradigm of learning-enhanced numerical simulation, in which the optimization algorithms have guarantees, sample complexity is zero, and correctness is inherited from classical solvers.
-This approach, illustrated in Figure~\ref{fig:overview}, starts by identifying a repeated computation such as linear system solving that takes up a significant quantity of the cost; it then uses sequential data generated by doing these computations to speed them up on future instances, e.g. by learning better preconditioners.
-As shown by \citet{khodak2024learning}, standard adversarial bandit algorithms~\citep{auer2002exp3,zimmert2021tsallis,foster2020squarecb} can provably learn to configure certain linear solvers using only the number of iterations as feedback; such learners are lightweight and can be directly extended to configure any solver and to use any type of feedback, including e.g. wallclock cost.
-Since we run no additional simulations other than the one being accelerated, and because correctness is guaranteed so long as that of the learning-free simulation is, such learning-enhanced methods can be easily compared directly to classical approaches.
+We consider an alternative paradigm of learning-enhanced numerical simulation, in which the optimization algorithms have guarantees, the number of samples required is zero, and correctness is inherited from classical solvers.
+This approach, illustrated in Figure~\ref{fig:overview}, starts by identifying a repeated computation such as linear system solving that takes up a significant quantity of the cost; it then uses sequential data generated by doing these computations to speed them up on future instances, e.g. by learning better preconditioners or components of preconditioners.\footnote{ This is useful even when a {\em class} of solvers is known to be {\em asymptotically} optimal for the setting at hand~(e.g. multigrid for elliptic PDEs~\citep{hackbusch1985multigrid}), as the non-asymptotic cost may still depend heavily and unpredictably on the exact configuration within that class~(e.g. on the choice of smoother or interpolation operator in multigrid).
+For some parameters the optimal value may even depend on the computer system being used. \looseness-1} As shown by \citet{khodak2024learning}, standard adversarial bandit algorithms~\citep{auer2002exp3,zimmert2021tsallis,foster2020squarecb} can provably learn to configure certain linear solvers using only the number of iterations as feedback; such learners are lightweight and can be directly extended to configure any solver and to use any type of feedback, including e.g. wallclock cost.
+Since we run no additional simulations other than the one being accelerated, and because correctness is guaranteed so long as that of the learning-free simulation is,\footnote{This assumes simulation correctness is not affected by the choice of preconditioner.} our learning-enhanced methods can also be easily compared directly to classical approaches.